-The first time-lapse PNL surveys are ongoing, with a planned 4-D vertical seismic profile acquisition once CO2 breakthrough has occurred from reservoir injector to reservoir producer and production response has normalized.
+The first time-lapse PNL surveys are expected to occur in late 2013 in conjunction with a planned 4-D seismic acquisition once CO2 breakthrough has occurred and production response has normalized.
 It is anticipated that PNL data, in conjunction with other monitoring techniques, will provide conclusive data sets related to site security and wellbore integrity and will provide a mechanism to evaluate flood/storage efficiency under various operational parameters.
 Additionally, the data sets generated will allow for enhanced interpretation of seismic and other monitoring data sets and provide a case study evaluating sigma and C/O logging for CO2 saturation monitoring in low-salinity environments.
-PNL at Bell Creek will help establish the relationship between the CO2 EOR process and long-term incidental storage of CO2 and help establish monitoring, verification, and accounting methods that can safely and effectively monitor commercial-scale simultaneous CO2 EOR and incidental CO2 storage operations in a cost-effective manner that is compatible and mutually beneficial to both Denbury's EOR operation and the PCOR Partnership's monitoring study.
+PNL at Bell Creek will help establish the relationship between the CO2 EOR process and long-term storage of CO2 and help establish monitoring, verification, and accounting methods that can safely and effectively monitor commercial-scale simultaneous CO2 EOR and CO2 storage operations in a cost-effective manner that is compatible and mutually beneficial to both project components.